njhovorka/band-search/README.md

 # Musicfox Band Search

-This project implements React, Node, and Express to create a search application through a compendium of bands.
+This project implements React, Node, and Express to create a search application through a list of band names.
-Programmed by Nikoli Hovorka.
+Programmed by: Nikoli Hovorka
+Project issued by: Musicfox.io

 ## Setup